aferrandi/dbtarzan/sourceforge/README.md

 Internationalization: Added Spanish and Italian to the set of languages used to display the application's texts, buttons and menus.
 Added the "global options" panel to choose the language.

 Remove the progress bar from the UI after a table has been completely loaded.
 It is not needed and just uses space.

-- Release 1.16

-A text box on the top of the table list allows to filter them, so that only the ones with names or columns containing the text are displayed.

-If the where clause written in the "Where" text box is wrong, running the query turns the text color to red.

-The database list is now sorted, making it easy to find the correct database with many databases available.

-When no table is found in the database, assuming the wrong schema was chosen, the error message shows a list of the available schemas.

-Pressing the "help" menu shows the now the correct documentation page https://aferrandi.github.io/dbtarzan/ .